Roberto-info/CDA2-Demokratie-Challange/README.md

 or with brew:
 brew install poetry

+or with pip
+pip install poetry

-To create venv in folder:
+To set the directory of the venv
-poetry config virtualenvs.in-project true
+- poetry config virtualenvs.in-project true

-Then you are able to initialize: poetry init poetry install
+Then you are able to initialize:
+- poetry init
+- poetry install

 To use poetry with the notebooks use:
 -  poetry add ipykernel